• Art magazine

 Tailoring today: New momentum through Tailoring 2.0

-a remarkable renaissance under the slogan "Tailoring 2.0 " More and more individuals are increasingly realizing the importance of tailor-made clothing made exclusively for them.
-A tailor-made suit not only fits like a second skin but also exudes a unique charisma and charisma.
-The precise fit, exquisite craftsmanship, and thoughtful selection of materials transform each item into a lasting companion.
+Tailoring is currently experiencing a remarkable renaissance of Tailoring 2.0 More and more individuals are recognizing the importance of bespoke clothing made exclusively for them.
+A bespoke suit not only fits like a second skin but also bestows a unique presence and charisma.
+The precise fitting, exquisite craftsmanship, and thoughtful selection of materials transform each garment into a lasting companion.

 Photo by Jeremy Beadle @jeremybeadle, via Unsplash

-Hannes Riedl , co-owner of the Graz-based men's outfitter Jeremy's , explains in a podcast of the Austrian Textile Newspaper why the suit is not a thing of the past, why Pitti Uomo continues to be groundbreaking, and how social media is redefining the style of young men.
+Hannes Riedl , co-owner of the Graz-based men's outfitter Jeremy's , explains in a podcast of the Austrian Textile Newspaper why the suit is not a thing of the past, why Pitti Uomo continues to be groundbreaking and how social media is redefining the style of young men.

-What distinguishes tailor-made clothing
+What distinguishes bespoke clothing

 Tailoring 2.0: Custom tailoring as a craft and a reflection of individual personality